-How to remove mould from your watercolour?
+How to remove mould from a watercolour

 Ideally, mould on your painting should be caught early to avoid spreading.
 Initial indications of mould can be identified in the appearance of a fine white fluff which forms furry patches which can spread quickly, becoming increasingly problematic for your watercolour.
 Mould thrives in damp conditions and recommendations for protecting your watercolour can be identified below including controlling humidity, temperature and air circulation.